usmcamgrimm/portfolio/readme.md

-# Hello!
+# Adrian's Portfolio

-### This is the repository I maintain for my portfolio site
+### This is the repository I maintain for my personal site

 **[adriangrimm.com](https://adriangrimm.com)**

-Created with HTML, CSS, and JavaScript
+To build this site, I used the basics:

+- HTML
+- CSS
+- JavaScript